Sweet DIY Gift Ideas + Cut Shrinky Dinks with Cricut

 First, Print Your Shrinky Dinks!

-You will need to import the Sugar Babies SVG files from your Fresh Cuts Sweet Shoppe bundle into the Cricut Design Space where you can Print then Cut.
-The design software will automatically recognize the different color layers in the SVG file, but this time we want everything to just print together.
+The Cricut design software will automatically recognize the different color layers in the SVG file.
+This is helpful for most cutting projects, but this time we want all the colors to just print together.
 So click the top layer of the file group, (shown at No. 1 in the screenshot below) and this should select all the parts of the graphic.
-Next click on the flatten button (No. 2) Once you’ve got the designed flattened, you’ll want to adjust the size as desired in the area shown at No. 3.
+Next click on the flatten button (No. 2) Once you’ve got your own designs flattened, you’ll want to adjust the size as desired in the area shown at No. 3.

 How to Cut Shrinky Dinks with Cricut via @PagingSupermom